Best External Hard Drive for Mac in 2023 – Keep Your Data Safe

 If money’s not a problem, the best external drive we’ve reviewed here is the Samsung Portable SSD T7 Touch.

-That depends on the port compatibility between the drive and your Mac device, as well as on the format type of the drive.
-In most cases, the drive can be reformatted and you can purchase adapters to make different ports (USB-C, USB 3.0, USB 3.2) compatible.
+That depends on the port compatibility between the drive and your Mac, as well as on the format type of the drive.
+In most cases, the drive can be reformatted, and you can purchase adapters to make different ports (USB-C, USB 3.0, USB 3.2) compatible.

 The best external hard drive for Mac with Time Machine compatibility needs to be reasonably quick and offer excellent storage capabilities.
 Of those we’ve reviewed, the WD My Passport 5 TB drive and the Seagate Backup Plus Ultra Touch are probably the best choices for backup.

-If you need to regularly transfer huge files between your Mac and the hard drive, then it’s definitely worth purchasing one that works with Thunderbolt.
-If the drive is just for backup, then it might not be worth paying extra just for the Thunderbolt 3 port.
+If you need to regularly transfer massive files between your Mac and the hard drive, then it’s definitely worth purchasing one that works with Thunderbolt.
+If the drive is just for backup, it might not be worth paying extra for the Thunderbolt 3 port.

 Mac hardware is not as exclusive as Mac software.
-While antivirus software solutions meant for Mac are built on completely different architecture, it’s much easier to find a dedicated Mac peripheral, with just a few small differences.
-As we’ve mentioned previously in our best external hard drive for Mac article, you just need to watch out for port and formatting compatibility.
-With the right formatting and physical connector, any hard drive can be connected to a Mac laptop.
+While antivirus software solutions made for macOS are built on a completely different architecture than those for Windows, it’s much easier to find a dedicated Mac peripheral, with just a few minor differences.
+You just need to watch out for port and formatting compatibility.
+Any hard drive can be connected to a Mac laptop with the right formatting and physical connector.